BAIN MUSC 726T

 1200 log2 (3/2) ≈ 701.995 ¢

-The following mobile app can perform this calculation:
+The following mobile app will perform this calculation:

 Calculator: Bain, Ratio to Cents

-For a multi-purpose interval calculator/converter that will play any interval, see Matthew Yacavone's Xen-calc.
-For other interval size units, see Interval size measure {XW}.
+For a multi-purpose interval calculator/converter that will also play the interval, see Matthew Yacavone's Xen-calc.
+For other interval size units, see the Xenharmonic Wiki article Interval size measure.

 Comma {WP; XW}